 Having performed since the age of five with the celebrated Schrade family of pianists, Ms. Schrade had an early introduction

-inspiration, she continued her studies at the Juilliard School with Nadia Reisenberg and Josef Raieff,
+she derives lifetime inspiration, she continued her studies at the Juilliard School with Nadia Reisenberg and Josef Raieff,

 later obtaining a doctorate on full fellowship from Temple University with Harvey Wedeen.

-subject), as well as those of Bach, Haydn, Beethoven, Saint-Saens, and Rachmaninoff.
+subject), as well as those by Bach, Haydn, Beethoven, Chopin, Liszt, Saint-Saens, Rachmaninoff, Ravel, and others.

-Along with solo and chamber appearances, she has continued to perform with the Schrade family pianists at numerous critically
+Along with solo and chamber appearances, she continued to perform with the Schrade family pianists at numerous critically

 acclaimed concerts at Lincoln Center in New York as well as the family founded Sevenars Music Festival in Massachusetts ("one